Rashtriya Swayamsevak Sangh: Founding

 Two years into the life of the organisation, in 1927, Hedgewar organised an "Officers' Training Camp" with the objective of forming a corps of key workers, whom he called pracharaks (full-time functionaries or "propagators").
-He asked the volunteers to first become "sadhus" (ascetics), renouncing professional and family lives and dedicating their lives to the cause of the RSS.
+He asked the volunteers to first become "sadhus" (ascetics), renouncing professional and family lives, and dedicating their lives to the cause of the RSS.
 Hedgewar is believed to have embraced the doctrine of renunciation after it had been reinterpreted by nationalists such as Aurobindo.
 The tradition of renunciation gave the RSS the character of a 'Hindu sect'.
 Developing a network of shakhas (branches) was the main preoccupation for Hedgewar throughout his career as the RSS chief.
-The first pracharaks were responsible for establishing as many shakhas as possible, first in Nagpur, then across Maharashtra, and eventually in the rest of India.
+The first pracharaks were responsible for establishing as many shakhas as possible, first in Nagpur, then across the Maharashtra region, and eventually throughout the rest of India.
 P. B. Dani was sent to establish a shakha at the Benaras Hindu University; other universities were similarly targeted to recruit new followers among the student population.
 Three pracharaks went to Punjab: Appaji Joshi to Sialkot, Moreshwar Munje to the DAV College in Rawalpindi and Raja Bhau Paturkar to the DAV College in Lahore.
 In 1940, Madhavrao Muley was appointed as the prant pracharak (regional head) for Punjab in Lahore.

-Motivations
+Motivations and history

-Scholars differ on Hedgewar's motivations for forming the RSS, especially because he never involved the RSS in fighting the British rule.
-French political scientist Christophe Jaffrelot says that the RSS was intended to propagate the ideology of Hindutva and to provide "new physical strength" to the majority community.
+The RSS was founded to propagate the ideology of Hindutva, to provide "new physical strength" to the majority community, and was "directed against Muslims".

 After Tilak's demise in 1920, like other followers of Tilak in Nagpur, Hedgewar was opposed to some of the programmes adopted by Mahatma Gandhi.
-Gandhi's stance on the Indian Muslim Khilafat issue was a cause for concern to Hedgewar, and so was the fact that the 'cow protection' was not on the Congress agenda.
+Gandhi's stance on the Khilafat Movement was a cause for concern to Hedgewar, and so was the fact that 'cow protection' was not on the Congress agenda.
 This led Hedgewar, along with other Tilakities, to part ways with Gandhi.
-In 1921, Hedgewar was arrested on the charges of 'sedition' over his speeches at Katol and Bharatwada.
-Ultimately he was sentenced to 1 year in prison.
+In 1921, Hedgewar was arrested on charges of sedition over his speeches at Katol and Bharatwada.
+Ultimately, he was sentenced to a year in prison.

 He was released in July 1922.
-Hedgewar was distressed at the lack of organisation among volunteer organisations of Congress.
+Hedgewar was distressed at the lack of organisation among volunteer organisations of the Congress.
 Subsequently, he felt the need to create an independent organisation that was based on the country's traditions and history.
-He held meetings with prominent political figures in Nagpur between 1922-24.
+He held meetings with prominent political figures in Nagpur between 1922 and 1924.
 He visited Gandhi's ashram in nearby Wardha in 1924 and discussed a number of things.
 After this meeting, he left Wardha to plan to unite the often antagonistic Hindu groups into a common nationalist movement.